rustycamper/storio-journal/terms_conditions.md

 **Contact Us**

-If you have any questions or suggestions about our Terms and Conditions, do not hesitate to contact us at apps@sozora.com.
+If you have any questions or suggestions about our Terms and Conditions, do not hesitate to contact us at [apps at sozora dot com].